ZaQuarius15/programming-univbasics-4-array-concept-review/README.md

 ```

 Ruby prints out the `Array` by putting square-brackets (`[]`) at the beginning
 and end of the `Array`.
-Between the brackets it lists each of the elements,
+Between the brackets, it lists each of the elements,
 separated by commas (`,`).
 It _does not_ show the indexes of each of the
 elements.